gustavo-silva-serra/how-I-use-gdb/README.md

 # How I use GDB
-Collection of GDB commands that I use sometimes
+Collection of GDB commands that I use

 ### Exit point of a function
 Tells where a function returned.